Title

 A 1913 Philippine law grants the Governor-General, municipalities, and provinces the right to acquire private property for public use through condemnation proceedings, with the Court of First Instance having exclusive jurisdiction over such cases.

-The Governor-General is authorized to determine when it is necessary or advantageous to exercise the right of eminent domain on behalf of the Government of the Philippine Islands.
+The Governor-General is authorized to determine when it is necessary or advantageous to exercise the right of eminent domain for and in behalf of the Government of the Philippine Islands.

-Real estate can be acquired for school, cemetery, and park purposes; municipal buildings; opening and widening streets; market sites; public plazas; construction of crematories; artesian wells; drainage, water supply and sewer systems; cesspools; wharves; and piers.
+They may acquire real estate by eminent domain (subject to approval of the Governor-General) for: school, cemetery, and park purposes; municipal buildings; opening and widening streets; market sites and public plazas; construction of crematories, artesian wells, drainage, water supply and sewer systems, cesspools, wharves, and piers.

-The Courts of First Instance of the province where the property is located have exclusive original jurisdiction.
+The Court of First Instance of the province where the real property is located has exclusive original jurisdiction.
 For this purpose, the city of Manila is considered a province.

 Analyze Cases Smarter, Faster